A Latin Apprenticeship Program

 |5:00 – 6:00pm||Ars docendi||elective module reserved for sessions on language acquisition|

 |8:00 – 9:00pm||Ludi et Carmina||Time set aside for skits, games, and songs|

-Apprentices meet online once a week with the head mentor for a one hour session.
+Apprentices meet online once a week with the head mentor or assistant head mentor for a one-hour session.
 These webinars extend from August to May and move at a pace of about one chapter a month.
-The webinars will be held on Mondays from 7-8pm ET for second years and Mondays from 6-7pm ET for first years.
-Third years meet from 5-6pm ET on Thursdays.

 A variety of modules are taught during the retreats.

 1. Morning sessions begin with a Latin poet.
 During this first hour, apprentices work through an original and unaltered poem by such poets as Catullus, Horace, Ovid, Virgil, and others.
 Following this, apprentices study select chapters from the book Lingua Latina Per Se Illustrate by Hans Ørberg.
 First year apprentices study the lessons under the magister.
 Second year apprentices help the magister teach some of the chapters.
 Third year apprentices teach selected chapters independently.

 2 .
 The first afternoon session sets aside time for independent or guided study through the exercises associated with the chapters taught during the morning sessions.
 Second and third year apprentices will have already completed these exercises, and can therefore serve as mentors helping first year apprentices during this time and studying later chapters with the head mentor.

 3. The second afternoon session offers discussions on the art of teaching and language acquisition.

 4. Evenings are free and often serve as times for games, stories, fellowship, and singing Latin songs.

 • Lingua Latina Per Se Illustrate, Pars I: Familia Romana